Sharps Container Overfilling? No more!

 We need to interrupt human behaviour…

 In a high paced clinical environment, the question of ‘who replaces the sharps container’ is almost akin to ‘who replaces the toilet roll’… with a uniquely similar answer – “someone else will do it.”
 As an industry we have tried to subvert the design flaws of sharps containers by enforcing a discipline of replacing containers before the contents reach the fill line.
-This practice incurs unnecessary costs to the facility with containers being replaced at partial-capacity, and while assisting in occupational risk prevention, simply does not not eliminate human error.
+This practice incurs unnecessary costs to the facility with sharps bins being replaced at partial-capacity, and while assisting in occupational risk prevention, simply does not not eliminate human error.

 We need a solution that does not offer safety as a choice.

 Our founder, Dan Daniels, was 22 years old when he first encountered clinical staff who had contracted HIV as a result of a needlestick injury.
-He spent two years analysing needlestick injury data to identify every scenario where sharps container design could have played a factor in prevention, and interviewed countless clinicians to understand the workflow and environmental pressures that impact safety in a healthcare setting.
+He spent two years analysing needlestick injury data to identify every scenario where sharps container design could have played a factor in prevention, and interviewed countless clinicians to understand the workflow around sharps disposal and environmental pressures that impact safety in a healthcare setting.
 One of the most prevalent causes of injuries was containers being overfilled, leaving healthcare workers susceptible to being stuck by exposed sharps.
 Dan’s conclusion to resolving this issue through safety engineering was simply… "Let’s not make overfilling an option."

 The Sharpsmart container is the only sharps container system in the world with a tray that self-locks when contents reach the fill level.
 It takes the human choice out of the equation; it protects healthcare workers that would, by nature, put patient needs ahead of their own safety, and it ensures that costs are managed at a facility level with sharps container capacity being fully realised without risk to users.

 The Sharpsmart removes onus for safety on the user; catering to a wide spectrum of human behaviour, the container does not require staff to constantly monitor fill-reach, and passively protects users 24 hours a day.
 The engineered design of the Sharpsmart ensures that a sharps container overflowing is an impossible scenario.
 Container-associated sharps injuries commonly account for 4-11% of total sharps injuries in the United Kingdom today.
-Extrapolating from a US study, it is estimated that 19,000 sharps injuries could be prevented per year if such human-factor-engineered features were possible in all sharps containers.
+Extrapolating from a US study, it is estimated that 19,000 sharps injuries could be prevented per year if such human-factor-engineered features were possible in all sharps bins.